 UKEF is leading the world of export finance into a greener future.
-In our Climate Change Strategy - published in 2021, ahead of COP26 - we committed to reaching net zero carbon emissions by 2050, becoming one of the first ECAs to make that important commitment.
+In our first Climate Change Strategy - published in 2021, ahead of COP26 - we committed to reaching net zero carbon emissions by 2050, becoming one of the first ECAs to make that important commitment.

-The Climate Change Strategy lays out our ambitious plans to support UK exporters and suppliers through the global transition to net zero and embed consideration of climate change into our business.
-Not only is this absolutely vital for our planet, but it is also in the UK's interest as we develop supply chains in net zero technologies.
+Our Sustainability Strategy 2024-2029 lays out our ambitious plans to support UK exporters and suppliers through the global transition to net zero and embed consideration of climate change into our business.
+Not only is this vital for our planet, but it is also in the UK's interest as we develop clean growth through supply chains in net zero technologies.
+Providing £10 billion of clean growth finance by 2029 is a core objective in our Business Plan and UKEF is on track to driving progress on decarbonising our portfolio and managing our exposure to climate risk.